Bainard/mysql-python-class/README.md

 **Python MySQL class** helps the python developers to connect with MySQL and use queries like: SELECT (one and more conditions), INSERT, UPDATE, DELETE in an easy and fast way.

 ## Fork difference.
-This fork is using  MySQL Python Connector instead of MySQLdb https://dev.mysql.com/downloads/connector/python/.
+This fork is using  MySQL Python Connector (https://dev.mysql.com/downloads/connector/python/) instead of MySQLdb.
 Changed some code to make it work with Python 3.
 Not sure if it will still work with Python 2.